Railways Directs To Expedite Land Retrieval Efforts - UrduPoint

 "The encroachment operation has been launched with the assistance of railway police and district administrations," he added.

-He said in a recent opertation against land grabbers, the Rawalpindi Division had retrieved over seven acres railway land worth over Rs 116 million from the land encroachers.
+He said in a recent operation against land grabbers, the Rawalpindi Division had retrieved over seven acres railway land worth over Rs 116 million from the land encroachers.

 He said the Geographic Information System (GIS) survey had also been conducted under the project of computerization of railway land records in which all the encroachments and leases had been recorded in the Pakistan Railways Land Management Information System (PRLMS) software.